-SLT and staff will regularly monitor the usage of the LP by pupils and staff in all areas, in particular message and communication tools and publishing facilities.
+SLT and staff will regularly monitor the usage of learning platforms (LP) by pupils and staff in all areas, in particular message and communication tools and publishing facilities.

 Pupils/staff will be advised about acceptable conduct and use when using the LP.
 Only members of the current pupil, parent/carers and staff community will have access to the LP.